We cannot pass an ‘omnibus order’: Supreme Court refuses to stay demolitions across states

 Solicitor General Tushar Mehta, however, took objection to the arguments raised by the petitioners, Live Law reported.

 He told the bench that the individuals affected by the demolitions have already approached the High Courts.
-Therefore, he argued, the petitions filed by the Jamiat Ulama-i-Hind are creating a “sensationalising hype unnecessarily”.
+Therefore, he argued that the Jamiat Ulama-i-Hind petitions are creating a “sensationalising hype unnecessarily”.

+Senior counsel Harish Salve, appearing for the Uttar Pradesh government, argued that the court cannot stay demolitions only because the property that is to be razed belongs to an individual accused in a case, Live Law reported.

+Arguments made by the petitioners were wobbly, he added, Bar and Bench reported.

 The matter was listed for hearing next on August 10.

-The organisation of Islamic scholars had previously filed a plea, challenging the Jahangirpuri demolitions that took place in Delhi on April 21.
+Jamiat Ulama-i-Hind had previously filed a plea, challenging the Jahangirpuri demolitions that took place in Delhi on April 21.
 The Supreme Court had halted the demolition drive by the North Delhi Municipal Corporation and ordered it to maintain the status quo on the exercise.

 The BJP-controlled North Delhi Municipal Corporation had razed several Muslim-owned shops and properties in the area claiming that they were illegally built.
 The drive began four days after communal violence erupted in the locality when a Hindu religious procession armed with guns and swords passed a mosque.